Students & Alumni: Applicant Timeline

 - This is the only interview in the application process.
 The Committee will complete a Campus Evaluation Form and assign a rating for your application.
 Regardless of rating, all applications will be submitted to Fulbright U.S. Student Programs.

 - The Campus committee will also provide feedback to improve your application.
-Your application will be “un-submitted” by Dr. Tran and you will be able to make any corrections necessary through Embark.
+Your application will be “un-submitted” by Leah Scott and you will be able to make any corrections necessary through Embark.

-- Re-submit your application through Embark by the national deadline of October 15th.
+- Re-submit your application through Embark by The national deadline of Tuesday, October 14, 2014 (5 PM EST).

 - The National Screening Committees meet in December-January to review applications for particular countries and programs.